 In addition to these courses, students must develop research skills that are appropriate and necessary for their dissertation research (see the next section and the timelines for additional requirements and clarifications).
 It is the responsibility of the student's program adviser to supervise the student's development of these research skills.

 Course Work and Readings

 While in the Ph.D. program, students must take at least three substantive, 500-level, seminars in sociology (9 credit hours; on a case by case basis, permission may be granted in a related discipline) beyond the research tool and MA seminar requirements.
 The seminars should be taken prior to the substantive examination.
-In addition to the regularly offered courses and seminars, the department provides supervised readings and research courses, depending upon the availability of faculty members.
+In addition to the regularly offered courses and seminars, the program provides supervised readings and research courses, depending upon the availability of faculty members.
 Supervised readings and research courses are not to be taken as substitutes for regularly scheduled courses and seminars, and registration in them requires prior written approval by the readings faculty, the student's adviser.
-The departmental form must be filed with the Director of Graduate Studies.
-Subsequently the registration form and closed section card must be completed, initialed by the readings faculty, and signed by either the adviser, the department chair, or the Director of Graduate Studies.
+The Sociology program form must be filed with the Director of Graduate Studies.
+Subsequently the registration form and closed section card must be completed, initialed by the readings faculty, and signed by either the adviser, the Sociology chair, or the Director of Graduate Studies.